RyoYamamotoJP/poi-utils/README.md

-# Utility methods for Apache POI
+# Utilities for Apache POI